marvel-nccr/quantum-mobile/docs/users/faq.md

 ## How do I change the keyboard layout from the default (US English keyboard)?

- 1. In the top right corner of your desktop, click on the down arrow to show the settings menu, and then click on the bottom-right icon showing a wrench and a screwdriver.
-This will open the Ubuntu "Settings" panel.
- 2. On the left list, select "Region & Language"
+1. open the ubuntu settings within the VM (click on the ubuntu logo in the lower left corner, search for ``Settings``, and then click on it to launch)
+2. go to ``Keyboard`` ➔ ``Input sources`` ➔ ``Add Input Source``
- 3. On the right, under "Input Sources", click on the "+" button.
+3. click on the ``⋮`` and add the desired language
- 4. Click on the three vertical dots to see more choices for the keyboard layout.
- 5. Start typing your language or layout name (e.g. "Spanish", "French", ...)
- 6. If the keyboard layout still does not show up, click on "Other".
-Now you should see a full list of layouts that match what you wrote.
- 7. Select the layout you want (often there are various variants depending on how you want to manage special symbols, accented letters, etc.).
-Then click on the green button "Add" that will appear at the top-right of the "Add an Input Source" window.
- 8. Now you can choose the layout via the small menu on the top right of your desktop (it should show 'en' currently, for the default English US layout).
-If you prefer, you can remove any other input source from the list and only keep the one you want to use.
+4. Once added there you should be able to select the desired keyboard profile in a drop-down menu on the upper right corner of the screen.

 ## How do I install a recent version of VirtualBox on Ubuntu?